Art and Design education in Norwich – a lasting legacy

 Through the generous support of our friends and other donors, the University is able to offer students a number of scholarships and bursaries to help them fund their creative education at Norwich including a distinguished historical list of supporters, including a three-year Henry Moore Fellowship in Sculpture which was introduced in 1982.

 Jennifer Davey was a great advocate of the arts with a personal interest in Art History.
-This award offered by her husband Brian in her memory is a combination of cash and workshop material vouchers and is given to a student who has shown great potential during their first and second years of study.
+This award, offered by her husband Brian in her memory, is a combination of cash and workshop material vouchers and is presented to a final year student who has shown great potential during their first and second years of study.
+Read about the 2016/17 award winner .
+The next round of applications for the Jennifer Davey Award will be invited at the beginning of 2018.

-The Richardson Brown Travel Prize is offered in memory of Frances Brown, a former student who left a legacy to NUA to award a travel bursary worth £400.
-The prize is offered to a current second year student who achieves over 70% in their unit 4 assessment and allows them the opportunity to travel abroad to enhance their creative practice.
-Students are invited to submit a proposal to demonstrate how receiving the award will help them to travel to a specific destination to research an aspect of their work and to gain inspiration which they wouldn't be able to afford without the bursary.
+The Richardson Brown Travel Prize is offered in memory of Frances Brown, a former student who left a legacy to NUA to award an annual travel bursary to help a current student to travel.
+Students who achieve over 70% in their unit 4 assessment are invited to submit a proposal to demonstrate how receiving the award will help them to travel to a specific destination to research an aspect of their practice which they wouldn’t be able to afford without the bursary.
+Find out more about the 2016/17 winner.